Monica (singer): 2000–2005: All Eyez on Me and After the Storm

-In 2000, Monica made her film debut in the third drama from MTV Films, Love Song, as Camille Livingston, a young woman torn between the life her parents have planned for her and the world she experiences after meeting a musician from the wrong side of the tracks.
-The film debut the song "What My Heart Says" with the promotion of her third album All Eyez on Me (2002).
-The film was released on April 30, 2002, and in Felicity (2001) and American Dreams (2003) playing Mary Wells, singing "My Guy".
+In 2000, Monica made her film debut as Camille Livingston, a young woman torn between the life her parents have planned for her and the world she experiences after meeting a musician from the wrong side of the tracks, in Love Song, the third drama produced by MTV Films.
+Love Song was released on December 1, 2000, and debuted the song "What My Heart Says" along with promotion for the singer's third studio album All Eyez on Me (2002).
+Monica has also acted in Felicity (2001) and American Dreams (2003), playing Mary Wells and singing "My Guy".

-In 2000, Monica contributed chorus vocals for "I've Got to Have It", a collaboration with Jermaine Dupri and rapper Nas.
-Released as the Big Momma's House theme song, the song saw minor success in the United States only.
-The following year, she released the Ric Wake production track "Just Another Girl", recorded for the Down to Earth soundtrack, as a single.
+Also in 2000, Monica contributed chorus vocals for "I've Got to Have It", a collaboration with Jermaine Dupri and rapper Nas.
+Released as the Big Momma's House theme song, the track saw minor success in the United States.
+The following year, she released the Ric Wake–produced "Just Another Girl", a promotional single for the Down to Earth soundtrack.

-A year later, Monica channeled much of her heavily media-discussed experiences into the production of her third studio album, All Eyez on Me, her first release on mentor Clive Davis newly founded J Records label.
-"I just wanted to give the people back something that had personal passion, instead of just, 'Oh, let's dance to this record'," she said about the issues worked into the tracks.
+A year later, Monica channeled much of her heavily media-discussed experiences into the production of her third studio album, All Eyez on Me, her first release on her mentor Clive Davis's newly established label J Records.
+"I just wanted to give the people back something that had personal passion, instead of just, 'Oh, let's dance to this record'", she said regarding the issues worked into the tracks.
 The first single "All Eyez on Me", a Rodney Jerkins-produced R&B-dance track, saw minor to moderate success on the international charts but failed to enter the higher half of the U.S. Billboard Hot 100 chart.
 A follow-up song, "Too Hood", also got a lukewarm response and as a result, the album's tentative release was pushed back several times.
-"I don't think people wanted to hear a big fun record from me, after knowing all the things that I had personally experienced," Monica second-guessed her new material which saw both early and heavy bootlegging via internet at that time.
+"I don't think people wanted to hear a big fun record from me, after knowing all the things that I had personally experienced", Monica second-guessed her new material which saw both early and heavy bootlegging via internet at that time.